SongChaeYoung98/image-data-augmentation/README.md

 # image-data-augmentation
-It is a program that increases the number of images by applying various transformations.
+Increases the number of images by applying various transformations.